sezzle/static-widgets/README.md

 Log into your Shopify store admin<br/>
 Click Online Store > Themes<br/>
 Next to the theme you wish to edit, click Actions, then select Edit Code<br/>
-* Or click Customize.
-In the lower-left corner, click Theme Actions, then select Edit Code<br/>

 Under the Assets folder, click “Add a new asset” <br/>
-On the Create a Blank File tab, name it 'sezzle-static-widget’ and select “.js” as the file type, then click Add Asset<br/>
+On the Create a Blank File tab, name the file 'sezzle-static-widget’ and select “.js” as the file type, then click Add Asset<br/>
 Copy the code from the below repository file and paste it into this new file, then click Save<br/>
 * https://github.com/sezzle/static-widgets/blob/production/dist/bundle.js

-* If bundle.js/sezzle-static-widget.js file name or type is changed in Assets folder, it needs to be updated during the next step,

 Add the following lines of code wherever the widget should render on the product page within `templates/product.liquid` or `sections/product-template.liquid` as applicable: